survivejs/webpack-book/manuscript/styling/01_loading.md

 },
 ```

-For this to work, you have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project.
+You have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project for this to work.
 The technique is discussed in detail in the *Autoprefixing* chapter.

-T> PostCSS supports also *postcss.config.js* based configuration.
-It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally.
-It can pick up configuration from your *package.json*, JSON or YAML.
+T> PostCSS supports *postcss.config.js* based configuration.
+It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally for other formats.

 ### cssnext

-[cssnext](http://cssnext.io/) is a PostCSS plugin that allows to experience the future now.
-It comes with restrictions as it's not possible to adapt to each feature.
-You can use it through [postcss-cssnext](https://www.npmjs.com/package/postcss-cssnext), and you can enable it as follows:
+[cssnext](http://cssnext.io/) is a PostCSS plugin that allows to experience the future now with certain restrictions.
+You can use it through [postcss-cssnext](https://www.npmjs.com/package/postcss-cssnext) and enable it as follows:

 ```javascript
 {